ghoshbishakh/osassignment2/assignment2.md

 ## Disk Emulator

 Since it is difficult to test our file system on a physical raw disk, we will need to emulate it somehow.
-For that we are going to create a simple file based disk emulator using standard open, read, write, and seek files in Linux.
+For that we are going to create a simple file based disk emulator using standard open, read, write, and lseek calls in Linux.
 This will provide APIs for block level access to the emulated disk.

-The disk interface will have the following:
+Our disk emulator interface will have the following:

 ```c
 int create_disk(char *filename, int nbytes);